Milkshiift/GoofCord/README.md

   - Press `Ctrl+Shift+'` shortcut.

 ### How do I run GoofCord natively on Wayland?
-- GoofCord should run natively out of the box starting from 1.4.3.
-If it doesn't, run with these flags:
+- GoofCord should run natively out of the box, but if it doesn't, run with these flags:
 `--enable-features=UseOzonePlatform,WaylandWindowDecorations --ozone-platform-hint=auto`
 If GoofCord shows a black screen, also include this flag: `--disable-gpu-sandbox`